Skip to content

 3. Why we collect it, and our lawful basis

-Under the New Zealand Privacy Act 2020 (Information Privacy Principle 1) we collect contact form data to respond to your inquiry, and analytics data to understand and improve the website.
+Under the New Zealand Privacy Act 2020 (Information Privacy Principle 1) we collect booking details to respond to you and arrange the call, and analytics data to understand and improve the website.
 Both are necessary for those purposes.

 Under the EU and UK GDPR (Article 6), where they apply:

-- Processing of contact form data is based on legitimate interests (Article 6(1)(f)): responding to inbound business inquiries is a legitimate business interest, balanced against the limited privacy impact of processing the information you yourself chose to send.
+• Processing of booking details is based on legitimate interests (Article 6(1)(f)): responding to inbound business inquiries is a legitimate business interest, balanced against the limited privacy impact of processing the information you yourself chose to send.

 We do not use your information for automated decision-making or profiling that produces legal or similarly significant effects.